 (e) “Location” which means the actual place or places where a service will be provided.

-(14) "Independent educational evaluation (IEE)" means an evaluation conducted by a qualified examiner who is not employed by the Department, the contractor, or subcontractor responsible for the child in question.
+(16) "Independent educational evaluation (IEE)" means an evaluation conducted by a qualified examiner who is not employed by the Department, the contractor, or subcontractor responsible for the infant, toddler, or child in question.

-(15) “Indian “means an individual who is a member of an Indian tribe.
+(17) “Indian” means an individual who is a member of an Indian tribe.
 “Indian Tribe” means any federal or state Indian tribe, band, rancheria, pueblo, colony, or community, including any native village or regional village corporation